My wife is not just beautiful, she’s also incredibly generous.

 Me: Well, if you put it like that dearest, I’d love to go on a pub walk with you…

-It’s a well known fact that I’m not a great fan of exercise, and it’s Angela’s fault we live in a stupid three story house in the first place.
-All I’d wanted was a bungalow with an adjoining garage and parking space next to the divan.
+It’s a well known fact that I’m not a great fan of exercise, and I blame Angela for the fact we live in a stupid three story house.
+When we were looking for a new home, all I’d wanted was a bungalow, and an adjoining garage with parking a space next to the divan.
 Instead, I’ve got a hundreds of feckin stairs to climb every night.

-In fact, the only good thing about living in a tall house is the entertainment value watching the short-legged mutt zig-zag up the stairs.
+The only good thing about living in a tall house is the hours of entertainment watching the short-arsed mutt having to zig-zag up the stairs.

-Last year Angela came home unexpectedly and found me with another woman… “GET OUT OF HERE” she yelled… “HE DOESN’T NEED A BLOODY STAIR LIFT”.
-The Stannah sales rep left clutching her sales brochures.
+Last year Angela came home unexpectedly, and she found me with another woman… “GET OUT OF HERE” she yelled at the woman… “HE DOESN’T NEED A BLOODY STAIR LIFT“.
+And she threw the Stannah sales rep out still clutching her brochures.

 I’d like to point out I don’t actually need a stair lift, I’m just allergic to exercise.
-In fact, I still work out in a morning, but that’s mainly so i can outrun Kylie’s guard dogs.
+The only reason I work out is to make sure I can still outrun Kylie’s Minogue’s guard dogs.

-I haven’t been that gullible since we first met – she said she could cook, but to be fair, I told her I did DIY too.
+(I haven’t been that gullible since we first met and she said she could cook, but to be fair, I told her I did DIY too)